rgembalik/hackpack-sand-garden-ble-with-web-and-scripting/DSL_IMPLEMENTATION_PLAN.md

 ## 20. Next Immediate Actions (v0.6.0)

-1. Validate manual fault test matrix on hardware & web preview.
-1. Update README + UI helper text for new math function roster.
 1. Investigate exposing optional RNG seed override for deterministic previews.
 1. Explore device→web script sync (status unchanged).
+1. fix nomenclature - simulation step is not the same as motorsteps, but they keep being called as steps
+1. allow web-client to obtain state of local variables from device when debugging script execution
+1. add ability to transpile sandscript to cpp, that could run in original firmware

+## 21. Deferred / Nice-to-haves
+1. Explore constant-pool compression or 16-bit literal packing to shrink large scripts.

-## 21. Manual Test Scenarios (v0.6.0)
+## 22. Manual Test Scenarios (v0.6.0)

 | ID | Focus | Script Snippet | Expected Result |
 |----|-------|----------------|-----------------|